brianneisler/mudash/README.md

 ## Gotchas

-#### some immutable methods conflict with lodash methods
+#### Some Immutable.JS methods conflict with Lodash methods (mudash chooses Lodash)
-For example, immutable's `merge` is the equivalent of lodash's `assign` and lodash's `merge` is the equivalent of immutable's `mergeDeep`.
-In order to reconcile this we have opted for lodash's signature over immutable's.
+For example, Immutable's `merge` is the equivalent of Lodash's `assign` and Lodash's `merge` is the equivalent of Immutable's `mergeDeep`.
+In order to reconcile this we have opted for Lodash's signature over Immutable's.
 Therefore, for this example, use `assign` for a shallow merge and `merge` for a deep merge.

-#### lodash has methods that mutate values
+#### Lodash has methods that mutate values (mudash does not)
-In many cases lodash mutates values.
-In the case of immutable values that are passed to these methods in mudash the method will no longer mutate the value.
-If a mutable value is passed to the method it WILL continue to mutate the value.
+In many cases Lodash mutates values.
+In the case of mutable values that are passed to these methods in mudash the method will no longer mutate the value.
+This has resulted in a slight change to the [signature of a few methods](./docs/FAQ.md#what-functions-are-different-from-lodash).

-*In the future we may opt for an entirely immutable approach for both forms of data, similar to the approach for lodash-fp*